 Russian Apricot Jam Slice (Пирог из дрожжевого теста с вареньем) is an easy rustic pie, and works best with sweet, juicy, ripe apricots.
 My mum made this every summer during apricot season, sometimes using the leftover apricots from Russian Apricot Piroshki, however in this recipe we are using a homemade Apricot Jam.
 It’s not a traditional apricot pie, as the dough is not a pastry, but made from a sweet yeast dough called ‘sdobnoye’ (сдобное тесто).

 Sdobnoye (сдобное тесто) can be made with many variations, from sweet to savory recipes.
 Check out my Russian Pastry with Strawberries, using Russian yeast dough recipe.
+The video below shows how to make a Sweet Yeast Dough from scratch, without a bread maker.

 It’s so easy to make the ‘sdobnoye’ or sweet yeast dough for this Apricot Pirog Pie recipe, when I use my bread maker.
 The dough setting is a timesaver and doesn’t need me to worry about temperature or raising time.
 Just drop in all the ingredients, set to the dough setting, and in 90 minutes you are ready to roll out your yeast dough!